 "Adversity presents itself in many forms and if a man does not master his circumstances then he is bound to be mastered by them."

 During the last couple of weeks, I found myself being more fully engaged in the moment.
-I am noticing the tastes, the smells, the colors, and the emotions with increased sharpness and experiencing a deeper appreciation of everyday life’s little events.
+I am noticing the tastes, smells, colors, and the emotions with increased sharpness and am experiencing a deeper appreciation of life’s daily little events.
 All of a sudden, being mindful has become almost effortless.

 Surprisingly, this seems to be related to a book I am reading.
-(Even though the word reading does not do it justice.
+(Although the word reading does not do it justice.
 It would be better described as savouring, relishing, or being immersed in).

 I have been a student of mindfulness for quite a few years now, studying the books of Kabat-Zinn, Thich Nhat Hanh, Eckhart Tolle, and others.
 I do try to combine the formal practice of mindful meditation with the way of living that emphasizes being present in the moment.
 I practice yoga.
 We do not have TV (and haven’t had for many years) and our kids don’t have any electronic devices.
 We hike, play board games, and try to foster a deeper connection to nature.
 And yet, all of this has been suddenly taken to a new level after reading the first fifty pages of this book.

 "A Gentleman in Moscow" by Amor Towles is a book in which every page is a lesson in mindfulness, even if the word mindfulness is not mentioned even once.
 Of course, it is also a book about strength, humility, grace, open-mindedness, and kindness.
 But, above all, this is a novel about mindfulness and how it allows us to live our lives to the fullest and expand our world, even when the circumstances are such that the world is closing around us.

-The book is about an aristocrat Count Alexander Rostov, who is sentenced to a “house arrest” in Metropol Hotel in Moscow a few years after the revolution.
+The book is about an aristocrat, Count Alexander Rostov, who is sentenced to “house arrest” in the Metropol Hotel in Moscow a few years after the revolution.
 He is confined to the hotel for thirty-two years.